woossi0/suite/docs/usermanual/source/sysadmin/startup/index.rst

 How to add startup parameters for GeoServer
 ===========================================

-Many configuration settings for GeoServer must be set during the startup process.
-Startup options have the prefix ``-D`` and are of the form ``OPTION=value``.
+GeoServer allows global configuration settings to be provided as Java system properties for use during the startup process.
+Java system properties can be supplied on the command line using ``-D`` (and are of the form ``-Dproperty=value`` or ``-D property=value``).

-This section shows how to set startup-level configuration settings.
+This section shows how to set the Java system properties used during startup.

 Jetty
 -----